intelligent-machine-learning/dlrover/docs/online_learning.md

 ## Fundamental Algorithms for Better Online Model Result

 Online learning is different from offline/batch learning in many aspects.
-In order to achieve high better result,  special algorithms are developed to tackle challenges in online learning.
+In order to achieve better result, special algorithms are developed to tackle challenges in online learning.

 - Learning with delayed feedback.
 - Training data drift detection and recovery.